Weeds (Millennium): Plot

 In the gated community of Vista Verde, teenager Josh Comstock is riding his motorcycle, unaware that he is being followed by an unseen man driving a van.
 He is later stopped by the driver and pacified with a cattle prod.
 The following morning, Comstock's mother finds a corpse in his bed—but it is not that of her son.

-Sheriff Paul Gerlach (Ryan Cutrona) seeks the aid of private investigative firm the Millennium Group, who dispatch offender profiler Frank Black (Lance Henriksen) and pathologist Cheryl Andrews (C. C. H. Pounder) to help the investigation.
+Sheriff Paul Gerlach (Ryan Cutrona) seeks the aid of the Millennium Group, who dispatch profiler Frank Black (Lance Henriksen) and pathologist Cheryl Andrews (C. C. H. Pounder) to help the investigation.
 Gerlach reveals that the dead boy, Kirk Orlando, had gone missing previously, and feels that Comstock's kidnapping is his fault, as he did not alert the wider community about Orlando's disappearance.
 Orlando's father comes forward with a piece of evidence—his mailbox had been stuffed with shredded banknotes.
-That evening, Black and Gerlach visit a town meeting organised by Edward Petey (Josh Clark), where another of the residents, Bob Birckenbuehl (Terry David Mulligan), accuses Gerlach of knowing more than he is letting on.
+That evening, Black and Gerlach attend a town meeting organised by Edward Petey (Josh Clark), where another of the residents, Bob Birckenbuehl (Terry David Mulligan), accuses Gerlach of knowing more than he is letting on.
 Gerlach tells the assembly that the killer is from the community.

 Comstock's parents return home after the meeting to find the number 331 daubed on their son's bed in blood.
 The father, Tom Comstock (Michael Tomlinson) confides in Black that the number is that of the hotel room he had been using to carry on an extramarital affair, which Black persuades him to come clean about with his wife.

-Birckenbuehl's son Charlie is kidnapped from his bedroom, again subdued with a cattle prod.
-Andrews and Black discover that the boy's goldfish had been poisoned with whiskey, which they believe to be another message like Comstock's number.
-The town's swimming instructor, Adam Burke (Brian Taylor) is interviewed, as he had contact with both missing boys through his coaching.
-Black discovers that Burke's son had been killed in a hit-and-run accident; Black also receives post containing a paint swatch with the number 528 on it, but he is unsure of its meaning.
+When Birckenbuehl's son Charlie is kidnapped from his bedroom, Black and Andrews discover that his goldfish had been poisoned with whiskey, which they believe to be another message similar to Comstock's number.
+The town's swimming instructor, Adam Burke (Brian Taylor), is interviewed, as he had contact with both missing boys through his coaching.
+Black discovers that Burke's son had been killed in a hit-and-run accident; Black also receives an envelope containing a paint swatch with the number 528 on it but is unsure of its meaning.